LE TOUR DE FRANCE, JEU OFFICIEL

 Tour de France?, France, 1950s

 This game bears the inscription "Jeu Officiel" on the box, but it does not mention any makers name.
 Could it have been the Tour de France itself?. t the end of the rules we read "Imprimerie par J. LE HËNAFF.
 St Étienne"as the only clue about the origin of this game.
-But on the "board" we find pictures of six cyclists (Ockers, Watgmans, Gaul, Bobet, Koblet and Coppi) and, near Paris, Henri Desgranges himself, so after all it may be an official Tour de France release...
+On the "board" we find pictures of six cyclists (Ockers, Watgmans, Gaul, Bobet, Koblet and Coppi) and also, near Paris, Henri Desgranges himself, so after all it may be an official Tour de France release...

 The contents of this (small) box are these:

 The game is played by 2 or 3 players, each managing a national team.
 Counterintuitively, the riders are not placed on the France map but on the three coloured cardboard smaller boards.
-Thus, the only teams available are France, Belgium and Switzerland (why are there pictures of Coppi, Watgmans ad Gaul then?).
+Thus, the only teams available are France, Belgium and Switzerland (why are there pictures of Coppi, Watgmans ad Gaul then? scroll down for an explanation).
 The yellow rider, as is not unusual in French games, is the leader and is supposed to replace one of the riders.

 The game is a light dice game, but it is not (as you may expect) a game of goose.
 Maybe there is not much strategy involved but at least there are some choices to be made.